The revised Ford Ranger has now arrived into UK showrooms, promising more power, fuel economy, better refinement and more safety systems.

 In terms of design, this is a relatively light touch-up with the facelift largely limited to just the front bumper design and a new grille, with the central horizontal bar now split along its length into two slim sections.

 Available as a regular, super (extended), or double cab, the new Ranger now features four-wheel drive as standard.
-As with the previous generation, there are four trim levels (XL, XLT, Limited and Wildtrak) although there will be a number of special editions like the Raptor and others.
+As with the previous generation, there are four trim levels (XL, XLT, Limited and Wildtrak) although there will be a number of special editions like the Ranger Raptor and forthcoming Ranger Thunder.

-Ford has replaced the 2.2 and 3.2-litre engines with a new 2.0-litre EcoBlue engine inherited from the Transit line and all Rangers are fitted with electronic shift-on-the-fly 4×4 as standard.
-The new engine, which also features in the new Transit and Transit Custom, comes with three power ratings:
+Ford has replaced the 2.2 and 3.2-litre engines with a new 2.0-litre EcoBlue engine inherited from the Transit line, with a choice of three power ratings.

 Interestingly, while fuel economy on the top output has improved (29.7mpg on the 3.2TDCi 197hp v 35.8mpg on 2.0 EcoBlue 210hp), the mid-spec and entry-level engines are both less efficient and emit more CO2.

 There are two transmissions; either a 6-speed manual or a 10-speed automatic.
 The 10-speed was developed in conjunction with General Motors and, in terms of performance, is virtually seamless and does well to keep the 2.0-litre engine in its narrow power bracket.

 However, it fails to push you to the back of your seat like the Mercedes-Benz X-Class V6 or Amarok V6.
 With the most powerful 210hp/500Nm output, it still takes 10.1 seconds to reach 62mph, although this drops to 9 seconds for the well-optimised automatic.

 Ford Ranger: No 3.2-Litre Five-Cylinder?